 "Table Rock Bob" Blecha gives us the names: Starting with Tom Krofta on the Bass Horn, next is Lawrence Stehlik, Trumpet; Edward Tomek, Tenor Sax; Lad Trecek, Trumpet; Herb Williams, Drum; and Edd Karas, Accordion.
 Kneeling left to right: Milan Tomek, Sax; Pete Burger, Drum; Bob Blecha, Sax; Charlie Rabstejnek, Double Bell Baritone; and our Band Leader Rudy Senft.
 Standing in front of car door Joe Tomek and Dr Bob Uhri."

 1912 - conveyances and white hats to advertise the carnival

 a little memory

 Sharla Sitzman Cerra did not go on a booster trip nor did her dad, but she remembers this:

 My father told me about the booster trips.
 He said,

 "They had the band on a trailer.
 When they got to a town, they'd be announcing, 'Come to Table Rock, come to the fair!'
 Then the band would play.
 They would drive around, then go to the next town, do the same thing.
 One time, I was out cutting timber by the river north of town, with the rock road to Elk Creek in the distance.
 I heard music way off.
 Pretty soon, I see the boosters on their little trailer, and they are just playing to beat the band.
 They didn't care that there was nobody around to listen.
-They were just having a great time.
-They just played for the fun of it.
+They were having a great time.
+They just played for the fun of it, because there was no one around to hear them, at least that they knew of.
 Alcohol may have been involved, I don't know.
 Anyway, I stopped what I was doing just to watch them go all along the road and out of sight.
 They didn't even know I was there.
-I heard them in the distance.
+I heard them going off n the distance.
 Then I went back to work."